 History of The Lamoine Hotel

-The Lamoine Hotel was built in 1926-27 as Macomb’s first large modern hotel, a necessity for a city with a busy railroad station and state university.
-Architects F.E.
-Berger and R. L. Kelley of Champaign designed the classical revival building; the tallest and most prominent in the city of Macomb.
+The Lamoine Hotel was started in 1926 and completed in 1927.
+The first modern hotel in Macomb, architects F.E.
+Berger and R. L. Kelley designed the classical revival building to be the tallest and most prominent in the city of Macomb.